#PODCAST: SPM WITH MAJOR MOUVEMENT AND SABRINA

 #PODCAST : LE SPM AVEC MAJOR MOUVEMENT ET SABRINA

-In this podcast we welcome Major Mouvement and Sabrina from Princess Perineum, to talk about premenstrual symptoms, better known as PMS, and the taboos that reside around it.
+In this podcast, we welcome Major Mouvement and Sabrina from Princesse Périnée, to talk about premenstrual symptoms, better known as PMS, and the taboos that surround them.

 What is PMS?

-PMS encompasses all disorders around the phase just before your period (2 to 7 days), whether physical or psychological.
+PMS encompasses all disturbances around the phase just before menstruation (2 to 7 days), whether physical or psychological.

 Why is PMS taboo?

-The origin of PMS pain is not well known today.
-It is even considered a myth by health professionals.
-We distinguish the taboo of pain, where women are used to having pain and consider it as something normal, but also the taboo around mental health.
-These taboos are all the more present in our society where the workload or more generally the mental load that women undergo, for example at work, does not allow them to take into account their cycles and all the physical and emotional fluctuations that result from them.
-However, at work for example, taking into account women's cycles would make it possible to improve the productivity of women at work in particular.
-This can be applied more generally to all types of pain and all people.
-Sabrina even tells us that beyond PMS, we need to deconstruct the productivity of human beings in the workplace.
+The origins of PMS-related pain are poorly understood.
+It's even considered a myth by health professionals.
+There's the pain taboo, where women are used to being in pain and consider it normal, and the mental health taboo.
+These taboos are all the more present in our society, where the workload or, more generally, the mental load that women undergo, for example at work, does not allow them to take into account their cycles and all the physical and emotional fluctuations that ensue.
+In the workplace, for example, taking women's cycles into account would improve their productivity.
+Sabrina even tells us that, beyond PMS, we need to deconstruct human productivity in the workplace.

-PMS is, for many, associated with psychology.
-In fact, there is a whole psychological aspect with symptoms linked to emotions, changes in mood, sometimes even profound sadness, etc. We talk about premenstrual dysphoric disorder for the most severe psychological disorders.
-It is estimated that 3 to 8% of women of childbearing age are affected by this disorder.
-The most common symptoms of this disorder are: depressed mood, anxiety, and emotional instability more important than in the classic forms of PMS.
+For many, PMS is associated with psychology.
+Indeed, there's a whole psychological aspect to it, with symptoms linked to emotions, mood swings, sometimes even profound sadness and so on.
+The most severe psychological disorders are referred to as premenstrual dysphoric disorder.
+It is estimated that between 3% and 8% of women of childbearing age are affected by this disorder.
+The most common symptoms of this disorder are depressed mood, anxiety and greater emotional instability than in classic PMS.

-The causes of PMS in general, and PMDD in particular, are not well known, but some health professionals agree that the causes are hormonal, since it always happens at the same time of the cycle.
+The causes of PMS in general, and of premenstrual dysphoric disorder in particular, are poorly understood, but some health professionals agree that the causes are hormonal, since it always occurs at the same time of the cycle.

 All women can suffer from PMS, with more or less severe forms.
-Hormonal fluctuations in the second part of the cycle are thought to be responsible for PMS.
-Indeed, the secretion of estrogen will drop at this time while that of progesterone will increase, and finally drop if there is no pregnancy.
+Hormonal fluctuations in the second half of the cycle are thought to be responsible for PMS.
+This is when estrogen secretion falls, while progesterone secretion rises, and finally falls if pregnancy does not occur.

-Sabrina explains that today, women are still not listened to enough, it is not normal to have pain during the period or before.
-Pain or even an emotional upheaval should not impact us in our daily lives.
-It is not normal.
+Sabrina explains that today, women are still not listened to enough: it's not normal to feel pain during or before your period.
+Pain, or even an emotional upheaval, shouldn't affect our daily lives.
+It's just not normal.

 How to identify PMS?

-Physical symptoms include fatigue, hyperactivity, pain (e.g. tender and swollen breasts), swelling in the lower abdomen and acne.
+Physical symptoms include fatigue, hyperactivity, pain (e.g. tender, swollen breasts), swelling in the lower abdomen and acne.
 Psychological problems include irritability, low libido and mood swings.
-75% of menstruating women experience mild PMS as their period approaches and 20-30% of women experience severe PMS that interferes with their daily activities.
-Sometimes, the bad reputation of PMS and more generally of menstruation contributes to the underestimation of the real pains and disorders.
-PMS is not necessarily constant, it can be due to emotional overload.
+75% of menstruating women experience mild PMS around the time of their period, and 20-30% of women experience intense PMS that interferes with their daily activities.
+Sometimes, the bad reputation of PMS and menstruation in general contributes to the underestimation of real pain and discomfort.
+PMS is not necessarily constant, and can be caused by emotional overload.

-To learn more about PMS: What is PMS?
+To find out more about PMS: What is PMS?

-Our other podcasts with Major Movement: Endometriosis with Major Movement
+Our other podcasts with Major Mouvement : Endometriosis with Major Mouvement

-To gain serenity and avoid any type of unexpected event during the premenstrual phase, we invite you to take a look at our collection of menstrual panties, to be ready for when the period arrives!
+To gain serenity and avoid any type of unforeseen event during the premenstrual phase, we invite you to take a look at our collection of menstrual panties, so you're ready for when the period arrives!

 1 comment